 Don’t want to take on a challenge?
 You can do anything against living miserably.
 From pub quizzes to bake sales – the possibilities are endless when it comes to supporting CALM and our life-saving services.
 If you’re stuck, take a look at some ideas here.

 Keep up to date with what we’re up to

-Did you know there’s a CALM monthly newsletter that’s packed full of news, interviews, campaigns, puns and loads of other good stuff, including ideas for getting involved in the movement.
+The CALM newsletter is packed full of news, interviews, campaigns and loads of other good stuff, including ideas for getting involved.
 AND it’s scientifically* proven to improve your day

 *some nice people told us it did

 The fastest way to support us is by donating – £8 is enough to fund one potentially life-saving call.
 Donating to CALM is a simple way to take a stand against suicide and you don’t even have to lift a finger.

 We couldn’t do what we do without you.
 Our supporters have helped us to continue to be there for anyone who needs us, no matter what.